 The best gifts for photographers, according to the pros

-In anticipation of the holiday season, we recently asked more than a dozen photographers to tell us about the most valuable items in their camera bags—and the gifts they’d love to get in 2023.
+In anticipation of the season, we recently asked more than a dozen photographers to tell us about the most valuable items in their camera bags—and the gifts they’d love to get in 2023.
 From a splurge-worthy studio flash that’s small enough to take on location to an ultra-wide tilt-shift lens to uplevel your game, they recommended gear to suit every type of shutterbug, from the fine art portrait enthusiast to the urban architecture aficionado.

 For those with a budget in mind, they also offered up some unique gems, including a gorgeous diffusion filter (on sale for $19.99!) or an adjustable camera hand strap.
-Browse old film cameras on eBay, or DIY your own studio backdrop.
+Browse film cameras on eBay, or DIY your own studio backdrop.
 Dig in below for more ideas on how to please the creatives in your life, and be sure to let us know if you buy (or receive) any of the photography gifts on our list.

 Lenses

 “My 24-70mm is my workhorse lens.
-I mostly with apertures, so I don’t find the need for a prime lens.
+I photograph mostly with high apertures, so I don’t find the need for a prime lens.
 The versatility of going from wide-angle to mid-tele without having to swap lenses gives me a great sense of fluidity and speed on photoshoots.”

 For Nikon users, the landscape photographer Patryk Bieganski recommends the Nikkor 24-70mm f/2.8.
 “This was my first FX lens, and I got used to working with it over the years,” he tells us.
 “Each time I need to take only one of my lenses on a trip, I’m taking this one.
 The majority of my pictures were taken with the 24-70mm, and I find it extremely useful.”

-The Chicago-based photographer Garrett Roth loves his Canon EF 24-70mm f/2.8L II lens, a longtime favorite, and this year, he’s hoping to add a longer lens to his kit.
+The -based photographer Garrett Roth loves his Canon EF 24-70mm f/2.8L II lens, a longtime favorite, and this year, he’s hoping to add a longer lens to his kit.
 “My number one item on my wishlist this year would definitely be the Canon EF 100-400mm f/4.5-5.6L IS II lens,” he says.

 “This lens has been on my bucket list for a while, and even though it’s a heavier lens that’s not super ideal for travel, it has the ability to capture some incredibly sharp images from extremely far distances.
-Being able to shoot up to 400mm widens the range of creative capabilities and would be a great addition to my collection.”
+Being able to shoot up to 400mm widens the of creative capabilities and would be a great addition to my collection.”

 If you’re looking for something to suit a specific genre, consider a prime lens.
 For portraits, the artist Jovana Rikalo loves the Sigma 105mm f/1.4 and Canon 135mm f/2.0 lenses for sharp subjects and dreamy background blur.

 If you’re willing to splurge, a tilt-shift makes a great companion for architecture and cityscape photographers.
-“This is one item I still don’t have in my bag, so I’ll gift myself the Laowa 20mm f/4 Zero-D Shift,” the French photographer Yanis Ourabah tells us.
+“This is one item I don’t have in my bag, so I’ll gift myself the Laowa 20mm f/4 Zero-D Shift,” the French photographer Yanis Ourabah tells us.
 “I know it’s not a lens I’m going to use every day, but I’m looking forward to playing with it!”

 Finally, for a more budget-friendly gift, consider a lens for mobile photography.
 The Moment macro lens and 14mm fisheye are always popular.